Customer Loyalty Programs in Retail

 - Improving the ROI of marketing investment.

-- Leveraging marketing opportunities to create greater visibility and reduce time between visits, increase sales and profits.
+- Leveraging marketing opportunities to create greater visibility and reduce the time between visits, increase sales and profits.

 - Building productive and proactive relationships with loyal customers.